umbcgdc/umbcgdc.github.io/about.md

 The UMBC Game Developers Club is a professional, career focused club dedicated to bringing students of all majors together to learn about game development, learn in a team based environment, network, and improve our resumes and portfolios to get jobs upon graduation.

+## Frequently Asked Questions

+### Where do we meet?

+We meet at Engineering 005B on Wedensdays (12PM-1PM) and Fridays (1PM-5PM).
+Drop by anytime; you can leave or come anytime during the meetings.

+### Do I need game development/art/programming experience do join?

+No experience is necessary!
+The Game  Developers Club exists to help members learn about game development, whatever their starting skill level.

+### Is it too late to join?

+Absolutely not!
+Just pop in during a meeting and ask an officer about the teams.
+We can help you get set up with a team that can accomodate your skill level and interests.

+### What game engines, programs, and programming languages do you use?
+Most of our game development teams use the Unity game engine (using C#), with Unreal 4 (using Blueprints and C++) as a close second.
+Other game engines (Godot, Xenko) are also used on occasion.

+Check out [our resources tab](../resources/) for more information on what we use.

+## Events

 ### Annual Game Jam

 A Game Jam is a period of time (usually 48 hours) where everyone comes together to pitch new game ideas around a theme, form teams based on what you’re interested in, and make a small prototype of your idea!
 (Sleep is optional!)